Flexible Moral Hazard Problems with Adverse Selection: Introduction

-We first establish some basic properties of the principal's optimal menu (Proposition \ref{OM-pp1}).
-In any optimal menu, the high-type contract is weakly lower-powered and the high-type agent has stronger incentives to misreport his type.
-Furthermore, the high-type agent exerts weakly higher aggregate effort and receives a weakly higher payoff from the menu.
+We begin by characterizing the set of output distributions that can be implemented under adverse selection.
+The characterization result highlights the interplay between the aggregate efforts and the supports of the output distributions in determining implementability (Theorem \ref{IMP-pp2}).
+In particular, we identify cases in which implementability is guaranteed only when the supports of the distributions overlap in a limited way.

-We then consider to what extent can we expand the the contract ranges at an optimal menu without harming the feasibility of the menu.
-We demonstrate that the range of the low-type contract can always be extended to the leftmost point to create a right-truncated interval, and the range of the high-type contract can be similarly extended to the rightmost point, forming a left-truncated interval (Proposition \ref{OM-pp2}).
-It indicates that providing the low-type (high-type) agent with maximal incentives to produce low-cost, low-return (high-cost, high-return) outputs does not adversely affect feasibility.
-At the optimal menu, both contract ranges can be extended to full without violating feasibility if and only if the contracts have equal powers (Theorem \ref{OM-pp3}).
+We analyze the structure of the principal's optimal menus.
+In any optimal menu, the low-type contract's power must be no larger than that of the high-type contract (Proposition \ref{OM-pp1}).
+Moreover, the range of the low-type contract can always be extended to the leftmost point to include all the low outputs, and the range of the high-type contract can be similarly extended to the rightmost point to include all the high outputs, without harming the menu's feasibility (Proposition \ref{OM-pp2}).
+It implies that granting the low-type (high-type) agent maximal incentives to produce low-cost, low-return (high-cost, high-return) outputs does not undermine feasibility.
+Finally, both contract ranges from an optimal menu can be extended to full without violating feasibility if and only if the contracts share the same power (Theorem \ref{OM-pp3}).